-Adaptive PE Semester .5 credit Prerequisite: By recommendation ONLY • Fulfills a Graduation Requirement
+ı Adaptive PE • Fulfills a Graduation Requirement Semester .5 credit Prerequisite: By recommendation ONLY

 This class supports students with specific learning needs and/or physical challenges.
 This course will include a variety of physical activities including sports and games and non-competitive activities.
 The focus will be to have a positive and enjoyable experience being physically active.
 Students will also develop cooperative team building skills.